WOOF, are you planning to include Yorkies in a wedding?

 Honorary Wedding Guest (or as I would bark, a VID – Very Important Dog)

-*Although this post is written specifically for Yorkies, most tips (if not, all) can apply to other dogs as well!
+*Although this post is written specifically for Yorkies, most tips (if not, all) can apply to other dogs as well like my sidekick Penny the Papshund!
 If you choose NOT to include your dogs in the wedding, find out over 10 fun ways to still incorporate them (without their presence)!

 *Please note that this post contains affiliate links, and at no obligation or additional cost to you, my humans and I earn a small commission if you make a purchase.
 If you love the work that we do, you can show your support by making a purchase through an affiliate link.
 Proceeds will go towards feeding homeless dogs (and cats) along with improving the lives of the neglected and abused.

-Sniff out over 15 Tips on How to Include Yorkies in Weddings:
+Sniff out 17 Tips on How to Include Yorkies in Weddings:

 #1 Book a dog-friendly VENUE & ACCOMMODATION

 Outdoor weddings are ideal for your Yorkie’s participation.
-Although most indoor venues are not dog-friendly, it may be possible to work out some type of arrangement ahead of time.
-After all, weddings are expensive and money barks (Oops, I mean TALK).
+Although most indoor venues are not dog-friendly, it may be PAWsible to work out some type of arrangement ahead of time.
+After all, weddings are expensive and money barks!

 Unless you plan on having your Yorkie attend the entire wedding (ceremony and reception), it’s best to have a dog-friendly room (within walking distance to the venue) ready for your Yorkie to relax after making a glamorous appearance at the wedding.
 Please designate a responsible individual to check on him or her once every 3 hours or so throughout the event.